 NBFC crisis is the condition where NBFCs are facing a liquidity crunch.
 Banks and Mutual Funds have stopped lending to them after the IL&FS crisis.
 In a nutshell, most of the NBFCs (especially those of smaller ones) aren’t left with much money to lend to investors and others.

-Rather banks want assurance from the NBFCs for higher returns on the loans they receive from them.
-The crush at the NBFC ends the subsequently higher interest rates may pose a risk on the construction sector, jewelry firms, auto, and consumption in FMCG (Fast Moving Consumer Goods).
+Rather banks want assurance from the NBFC Crisis on Indian Economy for higher returns on the loans they receive from them.
+The crush at the NBFC ends the subsequently higher interest rates may pose a risk on the construction sector, jewellery firms, auto, and consumption in FMCG (Fast Moving Consumer Goods).

 In the fourth quarter of the financial year 2019, a few FMCG firms have confirmed weak volume growth.
 Moreover, there has been a downfall of Maruti Suzuki’s car sale to 18.7% year-on-year.

 According to some surveys, there has been some improvement in the flow of credit from banks.
 But the deployment of funds by mutual funds to the NBFC sector went negative and stayed at around 12% in April 2019.